 i) The HOME FTHB Assistance shall be recorded in second position to the first mortgage on the property.
 The HOME FTHB Assistance shall remain in second position and will not be subordinated to any additional debt.
-Notwithstanding the above, the HOME FTHB assistance will subordinate to CalHFA financing or any other loans provided by the County of Riverside.
+Notwithstanding the above, the HOME FTHB assistance will subordinate to CalHFA financing, or any other loans provided by the County of Riverside.
 In those instances, the HOME FTHB shall be recorded in the third position.
-Under the Riverside County Subordination Program, refinancing for HOME FTHB loans provided with HOME funds is only permitted with prior authorization of the HHPWS and only for purposes of reducing the monthly carrying costs to the borrower or to alleviate financial hardship due to medical condition, death of spouse, loss of employment, or natural disaster.
-HHPWS must be held in the same position as it held prior to subordination and the new first mortgage debt must include a minimum 1% reduction in the interest rate paid by the homeowner.
-HHPWS will not agree to subordinate the HOME FTHB Assistance to any other indebtedness with the following exceptions: (1) the first mortgage obtained concurrently with the HOME FTHB Assistance to purchase the home; and (2) limited refinancing.
+Under the Riverside County Subordination Program, refinancing for HOME FTHB loans provided with HOME funds is only permitted with prior authorization of the HWS and only for purposes of reducing the monthly carrying costs to the borrower or to alleviate financial hardship due to medical condition, death of spouse, loss of employment, natural disaster, or other pre-approved hardship exception.
+HWS must be held in the same position as it held prior to subordination and the new first mortgage debt must include a minimum 1% reduction in the interest rate paid by the homeowner.
+HWS will not agree to subordinate the HOME FTHB Assistance to any other indebtedness with the following exceptions: (1) the first mortgage obtained concurrently with the HOME FTHB Assistance to purchase the home; and (2) limited refinancing.